MABEL HOGGARD ELEMENTARY WORLD DANCE FESTIVAL

 Costume:

-Girls: Brightly colored long dress.
-A shawl around shoulders and or headdress/scarf is optional.
+Girls: Brightly colored full long skirt and blouse to match.
 Shoes appropriate for P.E.

 Third Grade

-Boys: Boys Black pants and a green shirt, vest optional.
+Boys: Black or blue pants rolled up the knees and high socks.
+Plaid, solid white or green shirt.
 Shoes appropriate for P.E.

 Fourth Grade